 “The atmosphere was friendly but serious – we were proud to have been given an important task.
 We wanted to take in all the information, help shape the debate and make solid recommendations that were representative of our views at the end of a period of deep learning about the topics.”Louise Caldwell, participant Irish citizen assembly

 Where to go from here?

 Citizens’ assemblies do not solve all of the difficulties democracy is facing, but they can serve as a helping hand forward.
 Moreover, we shouldn’t stop experimenting there!
-Last month the smallest European federal identity, the German-speaking region of Belgium, launched a permanent citizens’ council.
+In 2019, the smallest European federal identity, the German-speaking region of Belgium, launched a permanent citizens’ council.
 24 Randomly chosen Germanophones took their seats with the power to tell elected officials which issues matter, and for each such issues to task a citizen assembly.
 In this Ostbelgien Model, traditional decision-makers remain to have the final say, but citizens are allowed to come up with the agenda.
 That’s what you call direct democracy in action!

 Ready to launch a citizens’ assembly in your city?
 This guide by MASSLPB or the method overview by Participedia may come in handy.
 You can always mix in-person discussions with online deliberations and digital participation methods by using our online workshop feature.
 If you want to know more, don’t hesitate to reach out!